Margrete: Queen of the North: Plot

-Over the following days, Margrete finds herself faced with a horrible dilemma.
-Erik - who would lose his legitimacy if the prisoner is recognised as Oluf - becomes increasingly agitated and unstable, while Bishop Peder urges her to have the Man from Graudenz executed immediately in order to prevent discord between the three realms, and Bourcier threatens to break off negotiations and return to England with Philippa unless the question of Erik's status is resolved quickly.
-On the other hand, Asle Jonsson and the Norwegian councillors are adamant that the Man from Graudenz is Oluf, and the more Margrete speaks to him, the more she starts to wonder if he really is her son.
-A further element of doubt is introduced when she discovers that none of her councillors saw Oluf's corpse after his supposed death, as they were all too afraid of infection from the plague to open his coffin.
+Over the following days, Margrete ponders her dilemma.
+Erik - who would lose his legitimacy if the prisoner is recognised as Oluf - becomes agitated and unstable, Bishop Peder urges her to execute the Man from Graudenz immediately to prevent discord between the three realms, and Bourcier threatens to end negotiations if the question of Erik's status is not resolved quickly.
+On the other hand, the Norwegian councillors will not accept the Man from Graudenz being condemned to death, and the more Margrete speaks to him, the more she starts to wonder if he might actually be her son.
+A further element of doubt is introduced when she is told none of her councillors were present when he died suddenly at Falsterbo or opened his coffin to see his corpse before burial for fear of plague infection.

-In an effort to make the decision easier for herself, Margrete proposes that if the Man from Graudenz publicly denies that he is Oluf, then she will spare his life.
-However, he stubbornly refuses to do so, and moreover Bishop Peder points out that even if the pretender were to renounce his claims, he will still be a threat to Erik, and to Scandinavian unity, as long as he remains alive.
+In an effort to find a solution, Margrete orders her Swedish retainer Jakob Nilsson to find Roar and go to Prussia for more information, and proposes that if the Man from Graudenz publicly denies that he is Oluf, then she will spare his life.
+However, he stubbornly refuses to do so, and moreover Bishop Peder points out that even if the pretender were to renounce his claims, he will still be a threat to unity as long as he remains alive.

-Margrete eventually has a flash of inspiration and realises that the Man from Graudenz's story about an attempt on his life might be the root of the rumours that she had her son killed.
+Margrete eventually has a flash of inspiration and realises that the Man from Graudenz's story about an order to have him killed might be the key.
 She never gave any such order, and there is only one other person who would have had the authority to do so in her stead.
 She confronts Peder, who admits that he ordered Oluf's retainer to murder him and explains that he acted for the greater good, as Oluf would never have been an acceptable ruler for the Swedes in the way Margrete has been.
-It was therefore necessary to get rid of Oluf so that Margrete could retain power in Denmark-Norway and then take control of Sweden as well, thereby completing the Kalmar Union and finally bringing peace to Scandinavia.
+It was therefore necessary to get rid of Oluf so that Margrete could retain power in Denmark-Norway and then take control of Sweden as well, thereby uniting Scandinavia and bringing peace.